 Diversity Fellowship Program

-Fellows will work extensively with data of various types, including historical census and survey data from the United States and spatial data.
-They will interpret, edit, and format technical documentation.
-They also will analyze data in a statistical packages and record the findings systematically.
-Some fellows help to prepare data for distribution through MPC's data dissemination web sites.
-Fellows are expected to carry out a variety of other tasks as needed for data preparation and data dissemination.
+Fellows will work extensively with data of various types, including historial census and survey data form the United States as well as spatial data.
+They may interpret, edit, and format technical documentation.
+They also may analyze data in statistical packages and record the findings systematically.
+Some fellows help to prepare data for distribution through MPC's data dissemination websites.
+Fellows are expected to carry out a variety of other tasks as needed for data preparation, data dissemination, and research.
 Fellows will be expected to learn new software and techniques as necessary, perform work in a timely manner while being attentive to details, and show initiative in solving problems.